Pronouns, one of the eight parts of speech, are used for the replacement of nouns. Let’s discuss how it works.

 A common problem caused by incorrect use of pronouns is an improper pronoun agreement, also referred to as a pronoun/antecedent agreement.

-This is meaning that all pronouns used in any sentence must always be matching the object or subject they replace.
+This meaning that all pronouns used in any sentence must always be matching the object or subject they replace.

 In other words, when the subject is in the singular form, the pronoun that is used to replace it in the sentence should be singular as well.